Information on this topic:

 United Dishwasher Recall: United Laguna Woods Mutual received notification from General Electric of a recall on certain models of dishwashers manufactured between March 2006 and August 2009 and that were installed as member-selected upgrades in 133 manors.
 The recall is due to an electrical failure in the dishwashers’ heating elements that can cause a fire hazard.
 The model numbers being recalled begin with the sequence: GLD4, GLD5, GLD6, PDW7, PDWF7, EDW4, GHDA4, and GHDA6.
 Model numbers can be found on a metallic plate on the left tub wall, visible when the dishwasher door is opened.

 On January 2, 2013 Staff received a letter from the City of Laguna Woods that the CDS 67 signage pilot program has been approved.
 Staff has received bids for the construction and installation of the two proposed signs.
 The bids received are higher than the appropriation.
-Staff will present the issue to the M&C Committee and seek further direction.
+Staff presented the issue to the M&C Committee at the June meeting.
+The M&C Committee recommended the Board approve installing both signs at CDS 67.
+At the July 9, 2013 ULWM Board meeting, the Board unanimously approved to place all pilot projects on hold for 30-60 days until all projects are thoroughly reviewed by the new Board.
+Staff is awaiting further direction from the Board as to move forward with the CDS 67 signage program.

-United Water Heater Electrical Upgrades: : An additional staff person has been hired to coordinate, administer, schedule and inspect electrical upgrades to all manors.
-This requires an upgrade from a 20 amp breaker to a 30 amp breaker and upgrade from 12 gauge to 10 gauge wiring.
-Start of construction has commenced in March.
+United Water Heater Electrical Upgrades: The electric system in the manors requires an upgrade from a 20 amp breaker to a 30 amp breaker and upgrade from 12 gauge to 10 gauge wiring.
+The program commenced 2011.
 Staff and the contractor have been averaging 10 manors per day.
-To date over 4,669 manors have been upgraded.
+To date over 5,044 manors have been upgraded.
 A program to have the electrician perform an investigation of the existing electrical system was added to this project half way through.

 |Printable Version | Email to a Friend|